How to write a good press release that'll get picked up by the media

 You may be able to get away with a small picture or two, but anything more weighty is likely to land your pitch in your recipient's spam folder, particularly if you're emailing multiple people at once.

-Instead of email attachments, use a hosting service to get your assets from one place to another – there are tonnes available, my favourite on-demand and free file transfer service being WeTransfer, though others prefer Dropbox.
+Instead of email attachments, use a hosting service to get your assets from one place to another – there are tonnes available, my favorite on-demand and free file transfer service being WeTransfer, though others prefer Dropbox.

 Of course, if you have a Prezly newsroom, you can just embed whatever media you want straight into your press release and not worry about any of this – your campaign will reach your intended recipient no matter how much media you ram in there.